-The Public Safety Training Center in Seaside offers Fire Academy and Police Academy training programs as well as a variety of re-certification training courses for public safety personnel.
-For more information regarding the Fire Academy, please call (831) 646-4240; for more information regarding the Police Academy, please call (831) 646-4236 or (408) 270-6458.
+The Public Safety Training Center in Seaside offers Fire Academy, Fire Technology, and Police Academy training programs.
+The Fire Academy program is a regionally accredited training program through the Office of the State Fire Marshal, State Board of Fire Services.
+The program offers courses for certification in Firefighter, Fire Officer, Chief Officer, Fire Prevention, Fire Investigation, and Fire Instruction.
+The Police Academy program offers a basic police academy as well as in-service training.
+For more information regarding the Fire program, please call (831) 646-4240; for more information regarding the Police Academy, please call (831) 646-4236 or (408) 270-6458.

-Re-Entry and Multicultural Resource Center
+Re-Entry and Multicultural Center